 Einstein once attended a séance, hosted by his close friend Upton Sinclair and his wife Mary Craig Kimbrough, about whose clairvoyant abilities Sinclair wrote a book entitled Mental Radio.
 The book’s preface was penned by Einstein, who admits to not believing in, but nevertheless vouches for the credibility of his friends’ beliefs.
 This is where Graves finds her own position, stating “my skeptical outlook places me in the materialist camp, but my connection to my grandmother’s stories of supernatural experiences offers a kind of emotional truth and wisdom that I can’t discount.
 I might not be convinced by someone else’s ghost stories, but I can’t unbelieve the ones that belong to me.”

 About the Artist

 Langdon Graves (b.
 1979) received her BFA from Virginia Commonwealth University and her MFA from Parsons in New York City in 2007.
 She has had solo shows in Richmond, New York, Tampa and Boston, and has participated in group shows throughout the United States, Europe and Australia.
 She has attended the Fountainhead Residency in Miami and participated in The Netherlands’ Kunstenaarsinitiatief Residency and Exhibition program in 2011.
+In the fall of 2016, The Baum Gallery of the University of Central Arkansas will hold a career survey of Graves' work in conjunction with an intensive 2-week residency and program of lectures by the artist.
 She is a recent recipient of Canson and Beautiful Decay’s Wet Paint Grant.